Go: Optional parameters and method overloading

 However, there are variadic functions (functions that accept a variable number of arguments), and dynamic method dispatch is supported through interfaces.
 See Go: Interfaces explained.

-has five different functions for sorting a slice:
+sort package has five different functions for sorting a slice: - the generic